brandonleepiercy/readme-generator/README.md

 ## Installation

-Type "install" into CMD to install the neccesary packages for this repository.
+Type "Install Packages." into CMD to install the neccesary packages for this repository.

 ## Usage

-readmes
+Generating Readmes.

 ## Credits

-me
+Me.

 ## License

-MIT
+GPLv3

 ## Tests

-bon test
+NPM test

 ## Questions